elchs/LetoDBf/Readme.txt

    -- DataPath to point to this mount-point [ e.g. /mnt/samba ]
    -- LogPath can be the same, but set: Debug = 0 to get only errors -- add Entry: SMB_SERVER = 1
-      additive may be tried for lower delays: SMB_PATH = /abs/path/of/share:/mnt/samba [ with no blanks around the ':' delimeter ]
+      this will use 'smbstatus -L' check to ensure concurrency for <exclusive> table For lower delays add: SMB_PATH = /abs/path/of/share:/mnt/samba with no blanks around the ':' delimeter, and build 'elsof' executable in 'tests/c_lang/elsof.c': gcc -O3 -o elsof elsof.c
+      copy executable as 'owner:group root' into '/usr/bin' and set suid-root flag with 'chmod 4755' -- then this executable will be used for above check.
    -- *both* .ini files need option: Share_Tables = 1
    # start both server with option to specify an ,ini filename, literally in example:
       letodb config letodb